alexdseo/The-Hitchhikers-Guide-to-the-Data-Science/README.md

 ## 0. Starting a Data Science project

 How do you start a data science project?
+Data science is